georchestra/geofence/georchestra.md

  - you cannot delegate workspace administration anymore,
  - an additional stylesheet is applied to GeoServer UI, which breaks some dropdowns in the embedded GeoWebCache config,
  - nested layergroups should be avoided, as they are known to break the capabilities, see [#746](https://github.com/georchestra/georchestra/issues/746) for more information,
- - single layer capabilities documents are broken,
+ - single layer capabilities documents are broken.
- - more important: layergroups cannot be modified once created, see [#748](https://github.com/georchestra/georchestra/issues/748).